cometbft/cometbft-rs/docs/architecture/adr-013-proto-buf-serde.md

 ## Context

-Currently, Rust binding code for CometBFT proto files, which makes up most of the `cometbft-proto` crate, is generated with a custom tool found in `tools/proto-compiler`, working on a Git checkout of the [cometbft][cometbft-git] repository where the proto files are maitained.
+Currently, Rust binding code for CometBFT proto files, which makes up most of the `cometbft-proto` crate, is generated with a custom tool found in `tools/proto-compiler`, working on a Git checkout of the [cometbft][cometbft-git] repository where the proto files are maintained.
 Instances of [protobuf well-known types][wkt] are represented with custom types defined in the crate, due to historical problems with `prost-types`.